 Bosch Powertube 500Wh battery

-Range anxiety is a thing of the past with the latest generation of Bosch powertube batteries.
+Range anxiety is a thing of the past with the latest generation of Bosch power tube batteries.
 Combined with the increased efficiency of the motor it is quite possible to achieve a range of nearly 100 miles if ridden on gently undulating terrain in ‘Eco’ mode.
 I would say for the average rider, using a combination of all the assist modes a range of around 60-70 miles is realistic.
 Although there are lots of considerations like rider weight, tyre pressures, wind direction, terrain and outside temperature.

 The Shimano Alivio M3100 Shadow 9-speed rear derailleur is dependable and fully suited to a bike like the Allant+ 7.
 It offers a good spread of gears with an 11-36 rear cassette and 40t front chainring.
-I have used Alivio derailleurs on my touring bikes and covered 1000’s of trouble-free miles.
+I have used Alivio derailleurs on my touring bikes and covered thousands of trouble-free miles.
 This derailleur will also handle an 11-40 9-speed Sunrace rear cassette if you wanted to lower the gear further.
-Shifting is crisp and precise and the drivetrain is finished off with an e-bike specific chain.
+Shifting is crisp and precise and the drivetrain is finished off with an e-bike-specific chain.

 The Shimano BR-MT200 hydraulic brakes are more than up to the job of stopping any rider quickly on steep descents.
-After the initial bedding in period braking performance improves drastically and the brakes provide decent modulation and assured stopping power.
+After the initial bedding-in period braking performance improves drastically and the brakes provide decent modulation and assured stopping power.
 Although the MT-200 is an entry-level hydraulic braking system, it is going to be more than enough for the average hybrid rider.

 Wheels and Tyres

-Trek have used their quality in-house Bontrager brand of hubs with Alex MD35, tubeless ready rims and have sensibly gone for the 650b (27.5″) wheel size option.
+Trek have used their quality in-house Bontrager brand of hubs with Alex MD35, tubeless ready rims and has sensibly gone for the 650b (27.5″) wheel size option.
 The front and rear wheels also use thru-axles for increased rigidity and sealed hub bearings for longevity and low maintenance.
-The tyres are the excellent high-volume Schwalbe G-One 650 x 57c gravel tyre.
+The tyres are excellent high-volume Schwalbe G-One 650 x 57c gravel tyres.
 The tyres not only help soak up road bumps but enable the rider to tackle a multitude of terrains with confidence.
 The G-One is designed to be ridden on tarmac, gravel tracks and forest trails.

 The SR Suntour Mobie25 front suspension forks are designed specifically with hybrid bikes in mind and they have all the features you would usually expect to see on an MTB fork including preload and rebound adjustment with a lockout feature (to prevent ‘bobbing’ when riding on tarmac).
 There is a useful 50mm of travel which is perfect for riding poorly surfaced country lanes and light off-road use.